-Boston Repetitive Motion Injuries Attorneys
+Massachusetts Repetitive Motion Injuries Attorneys

-Many construction jobs in Boston involve repetitive motions on a daily basis, sometimes continuing for hours.
+Many construction jobs involve repetitive motions on a daily basis, sometimes continuing for hours.
 If the employer fails to ensure proper safety procedures are followed and does not provide proper accommodations, these jobs can easily cause a range of repetitive motion injuries, all of which can be uncomfortable and painful.
-Sometimes, they become so serious that a Boston worker can no longer perform his or her job, resulting in a loss of income that may be critical for the support of the worker and his or her family.
+Sometimes, they become so serious that a worker can no longer perform his or her job, resulting in a loss of income that may be critical for the support of the worker and his or her family.

 Fortunately, those injured through repetitive motion do not have to face the prospect of lost wages and a reduced physical capacity to work alone.
-The repetitive motion injury attorneys of Crowe & Mulvey, LLP, work for Boston construction workers whose injuries are caused by repetitive motion, and may be able to help you.
+The Massachusetts repetitive motion injury attorneys of Crowe & Mulvey, LLP, work for construction workers whose injuries are caused by repetitive motion, and may be able to help you.

 3 Common Repetitive Motion Injuries